zjffun/vscode-snippets-manager/README.md

 Create and edit snippets easily.

-This extension is built over the default VS Code snippets system, wrapping it into a nice and intuitive UI, improving usability, and making snippets easy to create and edit.
+This extension is built over the default VS Code snippets system, wrapping it into a nice and intuitive UI, improving usability, and making snippets easy to create, edit, delete and search.
 It supports user-custom snippets, global snippets and snippets from installed extensions.

 ## Features

 ### Manage snippets

-Create, edit or delete snippets.
+Create, edit, delete or search snippets.

 ![feature create](images/manager.png)